MousaNageh/design-patterns-in-python/README.md

         * [Chain of Responsibility](./04%20-%20Behavioral%20Design%20Patterns/1%20-%20Chain%20of%20Responsibility) : The Chain of Responsibility    pattern is a behavioral design pattern that allows you to pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

-        * [Command](./04%20-%20Behavioral%20Design%20Patterns/2%20-%20Command) : Encapsulates a request as an object, thereby allowing for the parameterization of clients with queues, requests, and operations.
-It also allows for the support of undoable operations.
+        * [Command](./04%20-%20Behavioral%20Design%20Patterns/2%20-%20Command) : The Command design pattern is a behavioral design pattern that turns a request into a stand-alone object containing all information about the request.
+This transformation allows you to parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.

         * [Iterator](./04%20-%20Behavioral%20Design%20Patterns/3%20-%20Iterator) : Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 It’s commonly used in Java’s Collection Framework.